 For those people who paid hundreds of pounds for her puppies, they will probably have inherited the same heart condition from their mother and will live very short lives!!

 This one proved useless for breeding so was dispensed with.
 She would only crawl on her belly to start with, but now waggy and confident and so gentle.

-Rotty bitch gone past her sell by date so thrown out on the street by the breeder - thin, little coat and eyes that wept with pus.
-She has now had a successful eye operation that was done to restore her vision and stop the constant infection where her eye lashes grew in and rubbed relentlessly on her eyes.
+Rotty bitch gone past her sell by date so she was thrown out on the street by the breeder - thin, little coat and eyes that wept with pus.
+She has now had a successful eye operation that was done to restore her vision and stop the constant infection where her eyelashes grew in and rubbed relentlessly on her eyes.
 Her hair has grown back, and her loving nature is coming though.